Attumm/Assignment/README.md

 ```

 ### Run
-Run the below, or right click with the browser.
+Run the below, or right click url for the browser.
-The below should give js
 ```bash
 curl http://127.0.0.1:8000
 ```